Boeing 737-300/400/500 CFM56 engine

 • The trainee has done basic training somewhere other than in a Part-147 organization, minimum 5 years of working experience in a maintenance organization;

-• B737CL type training (theoretical and practical) completed in an EASA Part-147 approved organization
+• B737CL type training (theoretical and practical) completed in an Magnetic MRO EASA Part-147 approved training organization;

 • Successful background check to be done by the Estonian Defense Police for an airport pass